By Maricarmen Esper, Character Education Author and SpeakerRead More

 Thank goodness my wife opened my eyes to the importance of empathy before I became a father and a school leader.
 To be honest, for the first half of my life, I was so driven to achieve the task at hand that I struggled to understand why some people just couldn’t show up, get to work and do what they had to do.
 By definition, “empathy” is accurately understanding what another person is feeling.
 If we understand the content of what the other person is saying, but cannot correctly identify the emotion that person is feeling, then we are not demonstrating empathy and we are not even aware of our deficiency.

 When keynote presenter Paul Tough became a dad, he never thought he would be using parenting techniques he learned from rats.
-Tough delivered a compelling keynote address today during our afternoon session at the National Forum on Character Education.
+Tough delivered a compelling keynote address at the 2012 National Forum during the afternoon session.
 "Parents and other caregivers who are able to form close, nurturing relationships with their children can foster resilience in them that protects them from many of the worst effects of a harsh early environment."
 Amazingly, we see strong evidence of this in the behavior of lab rats.
 The effect of good parenting is not just emotional or physiological.
 Neuroscientists say it is biochemical.

 Internationally recognized expert and author Michele Borba gave attendees a tour-de-force of the critical components of effective bullying prevention.
 Most people don’t realize what an issue bullying is in the United States, but a few statistics make it clear that we have an epidemic.
 Today, 1 in 3 US students are bullied.
 Rates are similarly high and rising internationally, where 1 in 5 students is bullied.
 The problem is so bad that the US National School Safety Center has stated that bullying is “the most enduring and underrated problem in American schools.”